 \begin{example}[Momentum section] We take $n=1$ and a general Lie algebroid $E$.
 Since $n=1$, the base manifold $M$ is a pre-symplectic manifold.
 Similar to the momentum map, a homotopy momentum section $\mu$ is only one component $\mu = \mu_0 \in \Gamma(E^*)$.
 Equation \eqref{homotopyMS} reduces to two equations,

-Equations \eqref{MS1} and \eqref{MS2} are equivalent to the definition of a momentum section on a Lie algbroid over a pre-symplectic manifold introduced by Blohmann and Weinstein \cite{Blohmann:2018}.
+Equations \eqref{MS1} and \eqref{MS2} are equivalent to the definition of a bracket-compatible momentum section on a Lie algebroid over a pre-symplectic manifold introduced by Blohmann and Weinstein \cite{Blohmann:2018}.
+See also \cite{Kotov:2016lpx}.
 Many examples of momentum sections which are not momentum maps have been discussed in \cite{Blohmann:2018}.
-One can refer to more examples of momentum sections appearing physical theories in \cite{Ikeda:2019pef}. \end{example}
+One can refer to more examples of momentum sections appearing in physical theories in \cite{Ikeda:2019pef}. \end{example}

 In some cases, only parts of Equations \eqref{homotopyMS} in the definition of homotopy momentum sections appear.
 Especially the $0$-form part of Equation \eqref{homotopyMS4} is important itself.